MbuguaCaleb/NodeJS-With-PassPort/README.md

 (b)Comments do not work in ejs.
 (c)Once we login with passport we have access to the user object(all the fields we have in our database)..Same as when making a token with jwt.

+(d)When getting data from the form we now have to use the body Parser Middleware which in now part of epress..
+Body parser will enable you to get data from your form with request.body.

+(e)Validations can also be done by destructuring or by 3 rd party packages..
+Custom validations is made by initializing an empty array then passing in error messages..

+You then make a custom partial...AND REUSE IT

 ```